gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 sayHi('Joan');
 ```

 The question is, how is it possible that whattosay still exists in the second function?
-It should be gone, because the context of that function is no longer in the execution stack.
+It should be gone because the context of that function is no longer in the execution stack.
 Well, that's possible thanks to closures.
 The JS engine released the execution context of the first function, but the whattosay value is still hanging around...

 So, the execution context might be gone, but the variable is still in memory because the other function still needs it.
 That's a closure!

 The second function is traversing down the scope chain to find the stuff it needs.

 The execution context has closed in its outer variables.
-Variables that would normally have referenced anyway, even it their execution contexts are gone.
-This phenomenon is called a closure.
+Variables that would normally have been referenced anyway, even in their execution contexts are gone.
+This phenomenon is called closure.
 It's not something we create, type or tell JS to do.
 It's just a feature of JS.
 They just happen.
-The JS engine will always make sure that whatever execution context is running, the variables will be always accesible.
+The JS engine will always make sure that whatever execution context is running, the variables will be always accessible.

-It's just a feature to make sure that when we run a function, everything works as it should be.
+It's just a feature to make sure that when we run a function, everything works as it should.

 ### Lecture 47: Understanding closures [part 2]